thomasweitzel/closed-boundary/README.md

 translates directly into the orientation of the closed boundary.

 It works on a couple of preconditions: the ways have to form a closed boundary which must not have gaps.
-At least three ways are needed to calculate the orientation, and even then it might not be found if the starting nodes and ending nodes of the ways are on a straight line (collinear).
+At least four nodes are needed to calculate the orientation, and even then it might not be found if too many nodes are on a straight line (collinear).

 ## Getting involved